ycm-core/YouCompleteMe/README.md

 Call the `:YcmDiags` command to see if any errors or warnings were detected in your file.

-### Python semantic completion

-YCM uses [Jedi][] to power its semantic completion for Python.
-This should "just work" without any configuration from the user.
-You do NOT need to install Jedi yourself; YCM uses it as a git subrepo.
-If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:PluginInstall`.
-If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.
-That's it.

-But again, installing YCM with Vundle takes care of all of this for you.

-### C# semantic completion

-YCM uses [OmniSharp][] to provide semantic completion for C#.
-It's used as a git subrepo.
-If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:PluginInstall`.
-If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.

-OmniSharp is written in C# and has to be compiled.
-The `install.sh` script takes care of this if you pass `--omnisharp-completer` as an argument.

 ### Semantic completion for other languages

 YCM will use your `omnifunc` (see `:h omnifunc` in Vim) as a source for semantic